daroczig/CEU-R-prod/README.md

 ## Feedback

-As you may know, we are continuously trying to improve the content of this class and looking forward to any feedback and suggestions: TODO
+As you may know, we are continuously trying to improve the content of this class and looking forward to any feedback and suggestions: https://gdaroczi.typeform.com/to/OXxs1y